 After WWII, Munich was painstakingly reconstructed.
 Developers preserved Munich's original street plan and re-created its medieval steeples, Neo-Gothic facades, and Neo-Classical buildings.
 They created Europe's first pedestrian zone at Kaufingerstrasse and Neuhauser Strasse.

 But back to our quickie tour of the elegant city.
 Here's my itinerary for how to spend 24 hours in Munich.
-Begin by heading straight to the famed Marienplatz.
+With only 1 day in Munich, begin by heading straight to the famed Marienplatz.

 1. Marienplatz and the Neues Rathaus, Munich's Iconic Town Hall